German Shepherd Dog

 Interesting German Shepherd facts

-- German Shepherds were the 2nd most popular dog breed in the U.S. in 2015!
+- German Shepherds are one of the most popular dog breeds in the U.S!

 - White German Shepherds can be born into regular GSD litters, but are immediately disqualified from competing in conformation, discouraged from being bred from and were originally culled at birth!